0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 ### Definition

-Uptime is percentage of time when server is available.
+Uptime is the percentage of time when the server is available.

 ### Goal